 This quick start guide describes how you can start using Social Feed Manager to select, harvest, explore, export, process and analyze social media data.
-This covers just the basics of using the software; technical information about installing and administering SFM can be found in the admin-documentation.
+This covers just the basics of using the software; technical information about installing and administering SFM can be found in the Installation and Technical Documentation.

 SFM in operation¶

 This quick start guide assumes SFM is already set up and running.
-For details about installing and administering SFM, see admin-documentation.
+For details about installing and administering SFM, see :ref:’technical-documentation’.

 An SFM account¶